-8 SK Skill: Hip Flick/Snap Outc Outcome: Paddler is able to control balance KEY INDICATORS F OR INTERVENTION (GAP) Analysis of Causes Priority H/M/L Key Indicators for Intervention (GAP) Common Corrective Measures Equipment H Paddle is too long.
-Kayak is too narrow or too wide.
+KAYAKING COMMUNITY SPORT - INITIATION 8 Skill: Hip Flick/Snap Outcome: Paddler is able to control balance KEY INDICATORS FOR INTERVENTION (GAP) Analysis of Causes Ilysis of Priority Key Indicators for Intervention Ises (GAP) Common Corrective Measures Equipment н Kayak is too narrow or too wid de.
 Ensure equipment is appropriate for each individual candidate.
 Make adjustments when needed.
-Environment L PFD, helmet or spray skirt limits movements of paddler.
+PFD, helmet or spray skirt lim movements of paddler. its Environmen nt L Strong current where practicin Practice area too small for gro Practice area too busy (noise and distractions).
+Water temperature too cold Weather - Unsafe weather co (e.g., high winds, thunderstore ng. oup size , traffic nditions m).
 Move or change environment if appropriate.
-Acknowledge Environment - Strong current where practicing.
-Practice area too small for group poor environmental conditions and adjust activity to ensure Practice area too small for group Practice area too busy (noise, tra and distractions). greater success (e.g., keep distance short between starting and finishing points).
-Water temperature too cold Find warm water environment that allows for multiple immersions.
+Acknowledge poor environmental conditions and adjust activity to ensure greater success (e.g., keep distance short between starting and finishing points).
+Find warm water environment that allows for multiple immersions.
 Use wetsuits or drysuit.
-Remove cotton t-shirts Weather - Unsafe weather condit (e.g., high winds, thunderstorm). that constantly evaporate moisture and body heat Postpone activity until conditions are safe.
-Affective М Paddler is afraid to tip kayak or roover.
-Paddler has fear of submer in water or entrapment in kayak.
-Cognitive/ Mental L Paddler does not understand cor of tilting kayak with knees and hip Physical/ Motor Н Paddler has an ear/nose/throat Paddlers will have to repeat this skill when they are well.
-MOTO infection that prevents full immersion Contact lenses or other eye issues may prevent full immersion Faddlers may use ear and nose plugs and goggles to keep Paddler can't hold tilt Emphasize the use of legs and reduce the tilt until paddler can maintain edging.
-Paddlers tilt limited due to lack of flexibility.
-Practice small movements and encourage proper stretching techniques.
+Remove cotton t-shirts that constantly evaporate moisture and body heat Postpone activity until conditions are safe.
+Affective М Paddler is afraid to tip kayak or roll over.
+Paddler has fear of submersion in water or entrapment in kayak.
+Modify drill or activity i.e. ask paddler to bring kayak gradually on edge while instructor supports their body and assists with tilting kayak.
+Remain close and provide encouragement and Cognitive/ Mental L Paddler does not understand concept of tilting kayak with knees and hips.
+Have the paddler rock the boat from edge to edge using knees and hips.
+Gradually increase tilt until the kayak is on edge.
+Physical/ Motor Н Paddler has an ear/nose/throat infection that prevents full immersion.
+Contact lenses or other eye issues may prevent full immersion Paddlers will have to repeat this skill when they are well.
+Paddlers may use ear and nose plugs and goggles to keep water out Paddler can't hold tilt Emphasize the use of legs and gradually build the tilt until paddler can maintain edging.
+Paddlers tilt limited due to lac flexibility. k of Practice small movements and encourage proper stretching techniques.
 Tactical L Paddler unable to hold tilt.
-Paddle does not understand fundamenta role of hip flick when rolling and bracing.
-Ask questions to check for understanding (i.e. Where are you looking). bracing.
+Pa does not understand fundame role of hip flick when rolling ar bracing. ddler ental nd Show a demonstration Ask questions to check for understanding (i.e. Where are you looking).
 Adjust speed of execution until tactic is understood.
-Technical M Common Technical Errors Provide specific feedback based on key technical facts that indicate how to correct performance.
+Technical М Common Technical Errors Provide specific feedback based on key technical facts that indicate how to correct performance.
 Show a demonstration.
 Modify the drill or activity.
 Use questions to assist participant to identify area for technical correction.
 BOAT A - Kayak does not tilt or rock.
+B - Kayak bobs front to back.
+C - Kayak remains upside dow 'n.
 A - Have the paddler rock the boat from edge to edge using knees and hips.
 Gradually increase tilt until the kayak is on edge.
-B - Kayak bobs front to back.
-B - Paddler should not reach forward or back during skill C - Kayak remains upside down.
-C - One leg pulls up towards the deck as other leg pushes out towards hull.
+B - Paddler should not reach forward or back during skill C - One leg pulls up towards the deck as other leg pushes out towards hull.
 Head should be the last part of body to come out of water.